harness/developer-hub/docs/security-testing-orchestration/use-sto/set-up-sto-pipelines/set-up-baselines.md

   - Publish the current release — for example, `1.2.3` — and merge this branch into `main`.
   - Create a "next-release" branch — for example, `1.2.4` — from `main`.
-  - Create branches from `1.2.4` for different features, hotfixed, and so on.
+  - Create branches from `1.2.4` for different features, hotfixes, and so on.
   - When the release is ready to publish, merge the various branches into `1.2.4`.
   - Publish the release, merge `1.2.4` into `main`, create a new release branch such as `1.2.5`, and repeat the cycle.